mandubian/scaledn/README.md

 import scaledn._
 import macros._

-// All types can be omitted below, the macro infers them quite well val e: Long = EDN("\"toto\"")
+// All types are just for info and can be omitted below, the macro infers them quite well val e: Long = EDN("\"toto\"")

 val bt: Boolean = EDN("true")